 As you may have already guessed, I love New York State whitetail deer hunting.
 Bow, Shotgun, rifle, muzzleloader, I'd even deer hunt with a hammer if they would let me.

-Now that I'm in my 50's, I look at deer hunting a bit differently than I did when I first started deer hunting at 16.
+I look at deer hunting a bit differently than I did when I first started deer hunting at 16.
 I have gotten more traditional in my way of hunting over the last 15-20 years.
 I traded in my compound bow for a recurve and longbow with wooden arrows.
 I don't shoot a new in-line muzzleloader.
 I like my old "Hawken" side hammer or flintlock.
-My rifle inventory consists of a single shot 30-06 and a Winchester, lever action,30-30.
+My rifle inventory consists of a single shot 30-06 and a Winchester Model 94, 30-30.
 My shotgun of choice is an old Remington 870 Wingmaster that my Dad bought me back in the 70's.

 As a younger hunter I was always seeking the latest and greatest hunting gadgets on the market.
 Now, that kinda stuff is cool and all, but it just doesn't "blow my skirt up" anymore.